spiro79/CSFilter/README.md

 It makes use of a third party library to do complex filtering.

-All third party libraries must implement the ExternalLibAdapterInterface interface to be able to use it.
+All third party libraries must implement the FilteringLibAdapterInterface interface to be able to use it.

 To load it with composer: